 Accept: See the comment resolution for CID 4449 in 12/0640r0.

 Proposed Text Change:

-The STA finds that the Partial AID in the RXVECTOR is 0 and the AID in the STA Info field in the received NDPA frame does not match with its AID.
+In a received NDPA, the STA finds that the Partial AID in the RXVECTOR is 0 and the AID in the STA Info field does not match with its AID.